Luis Abinader: Career

 He was elected vice president of the Dominican Revolutionary Party in its 2005 National Convention.

-He was the Executive Chairman of ABICOR Group, which has developed and operated major tourism projects in the Dominican Republic.
+He was the Executive Chairman of Grupo Empresarial Abinader Corona (Grupo ABICOR), which has developed and operated major tourism projects in the Dominican Republic.
 This family group spearheaded the business plan that led to the establishment of Cementos Santo Domingo, where he served as Vice President.

 He has been president of the Association of Hotels in the Puerto Plata area and is a member of the Board of Directors of the National Association of Hotels and Restaurants (ASONAHORES).

 He is member of the Board of Directors of the O&M University's Foundation.

 He was recognized by the Rhode Island General Assembly for his career in public service, education, and business.
 He also received acknowledgments from the City Hall of Boston and the Massachusetts Senate for his contributions to higher education, civic engagement, and community service.

 Abinader was the vice-presidential candidate of the Dominican Revolutionary Party in the 2012 election and in 2005 was pre-candidate for senator from the province of Santo Domingo.